-Chair of the firm’s Intellectual Property Litigation Practice Group and co-chair of the Life Sciences Practice Group, Gerry has extensive experience litigating complex matters pertaining to patents, trademarks, copyrights, trade secrets and breach of contract.
+Chair of the firm’s Intellectual Property Litigation Practice Group, Gerry has extensive experience litigating complex matters pertaining to patents, trademarks, copyrights, trade secrets and breach of contract.
 Gerry is also the former chair of the Intellectual Property Department.

 An experienced intellectual property lawyer, Gerry focuses his practice on patent law and intellectual property litigation.
 He has litigated numerous cases involving patents, copyrights, trademarks, trade dress and trade secrets.
 He counsels clients regarding: